-After reading through more reviews, we found that Collagenate seems to produce only spotty results.
-Many customers even reported that the supplement did absolutely nothing.
-“Didn’t do anything for my joints, hair, skin, or with weight loss,” said one customer online.
+After reading through more reviews, we found that Collagenate ingredients didn’t produce results.
+“Didn’t do anything for my joints, hair, skin, or with weight-loss,” said one customer online.

-Try finding a product that has clinically researched ingredients and delivers more bang for your buck if you want to lose weight; don’t spend your money on speculative ingredients.
+If you’re looking to shed those extra pounds, try finding a product that has clinically researched ingredients and delivers more bang for your buck.
+Don’t spend your money on speculative formulas.

-One of the best products we’ve seen in 2015 is Leptigen, a formula based on a proprietary blend of four clinically proven ingredients.
-These ingredients burn fat and boost metabolism, and we can’t find any talk of harmful side effects.
+Among the best products we’ve seen in 2016 is Leptigen.
+It has a formula based on a proprietary blend of four clinically tested ingredients.
+These have been shown to help burn fat and boost metabolism, and we can’t find much talk of side effects.
 Comments from the web are all overwhelmingly positive.